 The PDGFRB gene provides instructions for making a protein that plays a role in turning on (activating) signaling pathways that control many cell processes, including cell growth and division (proliferation).
 The ETV6 gene provides instructions for making a protein that turns off (represses) gene activity.
 This protein is important in development before birth and in regulating blood cell formation.
 The protein produced from the ETV6-PDGFRB fusion gene, called ETV6/PDGFRβ, functions differently than the proteins normally produced from the individual genes.
 Like the normal PDGFRβ protein, the ETV6/PDGFRβ fusion protein turns on signaling pathways.
 However, the fusion protein does not need to be turned on to be active, so the signaling pathways are constantly turned on (constitutively activated).
 The fusion protein is unable to repress gene activity regulated by the normal ETV6 protein, so gene activity is increased.
 The constitutively active signaling pathways and abnormal gene activity increase the proliferation and survival of cells.

-When the ETV6-PDGFRB fusion gene mutation occurs in cells that develop into blood cells, the growth of eosinophils (and occasionally other blood cells, such as neutrophils and mast cells) is poorly controlled, leading to PDGFRB-associated chronic eosinophilic leukemia.
+When the ETV6-PDGFRB fusion gene variant (also known as a mutation) occurs in cells that develop into blood cells, the growth of eosinophils (and occasionally other blood cells, such as neutrophils and mast cells) is poorly controlled, leading to PDGFRB-associated chronic eosinophilic leukemia.
 It is unclear why eosinophils are preferentially affected by this genetic change.

 PDGFRB-associated chronic eosinophilic leukemia is not inherited and occurs in people with no history of the condition in their families.
-Chromosomal rearrangements that lead to a PDGFRB fusion gene are somatic mutations, which are mutations acquired during a person's lifetime and present only in certain cells.
-The somatic mutation occurs initially in a single cell, which continues to grow and divide, producing a group of cells with the same mutation (a clonal population).
+Chromosomal rearrangements that lead to a PDGFRB fusion gene are somatic variants, which are variants acquired during a person's lifetime and present only in certain cells.
+The somatic variant occurs initially in a single cell, which continues to grow and divide, producing a group of cells with the same variant (a clonal population).

 Other Names for This Condition